vinci1it2000/schedula/README.rst

 With a normal scheduler you have to code all possible implementations, so :math:`(2^n - 1)^2` functions (IMPOSSIBLE!!!).
-Schedula allows to write a simple model (named Dispatcher) with just *n* functions, then the Dispatcher will select and execute the proper functions for the given inputs and the requested outputs.
+Schedula allows to write a simple model (named Dispatcher **why you want to impose the name of the model maybe they want to call it something else, is this part of the library?**) with just *n* functions, then the Dispatcher will select and execute the proper functions for the given inputs and the requested outputs.
+**BTW you need to explain this example with more detail too it is not clear how the dispatcher works don't jump from first to last step, show intermediate steps**

-First step would be to create a Dispatcher and to define the functions that links the data:
+First step would be to create a Dispatcher and to define the functions that link the data:

 .. dispatcher::
    :code: